-Australia is based on the principle of representative democracy.
+Local Government in Australia is based on the principle of

-This means that the people elect representatives to their local
+representative democracy.
+This means that the people elect representatives to

-Saturday in September.
-The next local government election is due
+September.
+The next local government election is due September 2016.

-ensuring that their viewpoints are considered in the development
+that their viewpoints are considered in the development of policies.